CU5008 - Moving Image and VFX (2019/20)

 • Enhance student engagement and learning experience.

-• Knowledge and understanding of the language of film and video [LO1]
+• Communicate knowledge and understanding of the language of film and video [LO1]

-• Skills in digital video production techniques, including: camerawork, lighting, editing, [LO2]
+• Demonstrate skills in digital video production techniques, including: camerawork, lighting, editing, sound recording [LO2]

 This module will be assessed by three coursework components.
 These components will provide an opportunity to assess students understanding of the principles of Digital Moving Image, and VFX, their ability to work both individually and in teams to produce high quality practical projects.